8 Steps to Getting Better at the Bar Exam

 • Ate sliced bread for lunch to save up for law school.
 I didn’t know you got free grants if you’ve already spent your money.

-• Manually briefed each case and endnote instead of doing things that would get the grades.
+• Manually briefed each case and endnote for class instead of doing things that would get the grades.

 • Met and networked with a bunch of people I don’t talk to anymore.

-• The shock of failing the California Bar Exam.
+• The shock of failing the bar exam.
 The hubris in thinking I must have passed.
 I’d fallen into the TRAP of SAFETY and CONFIDENCE and didn’t know what I didn’t know (why I keep warning you about relying solely on theory).

-• Almost got fired because I sucked so much as a junior patent attorney and my boss hated me (but things got better immediately after she left).
+• Almost got fired because I sucked so much as a junior patent attorney and my supervisor hated me (but things got better immediately after she left).

 • Got two interviews and got rejected for both.
-Sought brutal feedback from my interviewers, and then…
+Asked for and received brutal feedback from my interviewers, and then…

-• Got interviews again at three law firms and almost an offer from each… Or in one case, actually got one, negotiated it, accepted it, then LOST it via a one-line email because of a potential conflict they found a month after I withdrew from another interview process and moved apartments that cost me more than double the rent and commute for over a year.
-They refused to reimburse me for moving expenses.
-Knobbe Martens is lucky I haven’t tipped off Above the Law (yet).
+• Got interviews again at three law firms… Turned down at the final stage of one because Baker Botts had a GPA cutoff of top 10%.
+Got an offer from Knobbe Martens, negotiated it, accepted it, and then LOST it because of a conflict they found a month after I withdrew from another interview process and moved to another apartment that cost me more than double my old rent (and was refused reimbursements for moving expenses to top it all off).
+They’re lucky I haven’t tipped off Above the Law about their disorganized interviewing process.

-Granted, something good came out all this because there was one thing I did right…
+Granted, something good came out of all this because there was one thing I did right…

 Your degree can’t save you.
-But your mistakes tend to decay.
+But making mistakes means you’ll eventually taste success.
 Keep going.

 More important, what does this mean for you?